Lindsey Holtzclaw

 Q: Is what you’re doing now what you always pictured you would do?

-My career path has taken me down a road I didn’t expect as a child or even as a high school student.
-I grew up on a small cow-calf operation in Damascus, Arkansas and was drawn to the farm, but never thought I would choose agriculture as a career.
-When I enrolled in an agriculture education class and joined FFA in the ninth grade, I realized how deep my passion for ag ran.
+A: My career path has taken me down a road I didn’t expect as a child or even as a high school student.
+I grew up on a small cow-calf operation and was drawn to the farm but never imagined I would pursue agriculture as a career.
+My passion for agriculture grew as I joined FFA, and I later realized my true calling in agricultural communications.

 Q: What do you see as the greatest challenges for women in your chosen industry?
 What are the greatest opportunities?